ilirjanahyseni/AI-powered-GPT/README.md

 2. Google Cloud Platform: set up an API Key for Google Books API web service.
 3. Python and APIs: used `requests` (HTTP library) to make requests to the web service for book data based on its ISBN.
-4. Data Fetching and Storage: querying scripts executed in VS Code [print out information about the books](https://github.com/ilirjanahyseni/AI-powered-library/blob/main/import%20requests.py) associated with ISBN(s) and/or store it in a CSV file.
+4. Data Fetching and Storage: querying scripts executed in VS Code [print out details](https://github.com/ilirjanahyseni/AI-powered-library/blob/main/import%20requests2.py) about the books associated with ISBN(s) and/or [store the data]( https://github.com/ilirjanahyseni/AI-powered-library/blob/main/import%20requests.py) in a CSV file.